Our History

 Business Planning and Council Engagement (2016–2018)

-In March 2017, the Club’s President and Vice President formally presented the first Business Case and preliminary track layouts to Council representatives and Councillors.
+In March 2017, the Club’s President and Vice President formally presented the first Business Case and preliminary track layouts to Council representatives and Councilors.

-This was followed by meetings with the Council’s Lands Department, where further information was requested regarding operational safety, construction timeframes, costs, and environmental impacts.
+Subsequent meetings were held with the Council’s Lands Department, where further information was requested regarding operational safety, construction timelines, costs, and environmental impacts.
 Despite detailed responses and multiple submissions, Council ultimately concluded that an additional miniature railway was not required in the region.

 Expansion Beyond Geelong and Further Setbacks